lehn0058/AT/README.md

 	          ...
         }

-To reduce this clutter and unnecessary typing, I wrote the Argument class.
+To reduce this clutter and unnecessary typing, we can use the Argument class.
 This class validates each parameter you pass along in a compact format.
 For instance, our first example above would become:

        public void MyMethod(MyObject arg1)
         {